1031 Like-Kind Exchanges for Foreign Investors in U.S. Real Estate

 Under FIRPTA, the buyer of U.S. real estate from a foreign seller must withhold taxes equal to 15% of the amount realized from any sale over $1M.
-If a transaction is less than $1M, the withholding is 10%, and on a transaction below $350K for a personal residence, there is no withholding requirement.

 For example, if a foreigner sells a property for $1M, the buyer would be obligated to withhold $150K and send it to the IRS (15% of the purchase price).